Montana-Code-School/Part-Time_Notebook/command-line-reference.md

 #### rm

 rm is the *remove* command, allow you to *delete* files from the command line.

+**WARNING: Files deleted with rm will not go to the trash!
+They will be gone!**

 ```
 austin@Austins-MacBook-Pro Desktop $ ls